Guayadeque ravine

-The Guayadeque ravine, in Spanish Barranco de Guayadeque, is a ravine-type valley located on the Spanish municipalities of Ingenio and Agüimes, in the province of Las Palmas on Grand Canary island, off the coast of Morocco.
+The Guayadeque ravine, in Spanish Barranco de Guayadeque, is a ravine-type valley located on the Spanish municipalities of Ingenio and Agüimes, in the province of Las Palmas on Grand Canary island.

 One of the largest ravines on the archipelago, it is notable for its archaeological remains and for its valuable endemic species of flora and fauna – the latter including one of the largest lizard species.
 It is also notable for the large quantity of cave houses, including a hermitage and various restaurants dug into the rock.

 Description

 Located in the south-eastern quarter of Gran Canaria island, the valley starts at the Las Marteles crater (at around 1500 m altitude) and follows a N-W/S-E direction.
 It separates the two Spanish municipalities of Ingenio and Agüimes, with Agüimes on the south side.

 The GC-103 road follows the bottom of the valley and the course of the Guayadeque stream, ending at Montaña de las Tierras where are cave-restaurants and cave-homes.
 On the way the road crosses Bermeja cave, a small settlement 4 km up the road from the visitors centre.
 Beyond Montaña de las Tierras is a footpath that goes up to the Las Marteles crater and then joins with the GC-130 road.

 The valley's sides present over 300 m and sometimes 400 m difference of altitude.
 Terraced areas for plantations are characteristic of the valley, where fig trees and almond trees are common.

 The area's relief was created by volcanic activity and by erosion.
 The soil substrate is made of basaltic rocks.